jpritikin/coach/content/docs/me/meditation/_index.md

 ## Meditation Techniques

-Meditation is more like a dance than a desk lamp.
+Meditation is more like a dance than a desk lamp 🪔.
 There are moves to learn.
 The techniques that I describe in sub-sections assume that you are already proficient in meditation.
 Without a basic competence in [effortless meditation]({{< relref "untie" >}}),